Some posts contain compensated links. Please read this disclaimer for more info.

 Day 2 – A Trip To Vacaresti Nature Park

-Wake up with Origo Coffee – With a cool ambiance, outdoor seating, knowledgable staff, and excellent coffee, this spot is a must-see for any coffee enthusiast visiting Bucharest.
-I learned about this spot from my local tour guide who said it was his all-time favorite.
+Wake up with Origo Coffee – With a cool ambiance, outdoor seating, knowledgeable staff, and excellent coffee, this spot is a must-see for any coffee enthusiast visiting Bucharest.
+I learned about this spot from my local tour guide, who said it was his all-time favorite.

 Explore the parks in Bucharest – Bucharest has a delightful park culture.
-There are green spaces everywhere and people spend time in them having picnics, reading books, and playing sports with loved ones.
-Take a picnic and spend some time people-watching colorful greenery of Bucharest.
-My top downtown parks are Parcul Izvor and Parcul Cismigiu which are located between the Old Town and Palace of the Parliament.
+There are green spaces everywhere, and people spend time in them having picnics, reading books, and playing sports with loved ones.
+Take a picnic and spend some time people-watching the colorful greenery of Bucharest.
+My top downtown parks are Parcul Izvor and Parcul Cismigiu, which are located between the Old Town and Palace of the Parliament.

 Carturesti book store – Who doesn’t love fantastic bookstores!
-Carturesti has two wonderful, sprawling, dreamy book stores in Bucharest that feature English and Romanian books.
-I’ve lost many hours in these book stores and I regret nothing.
-One is in the Old Town and the other is a few blocks from Universitate.
+Carturesti has two incredible, sprawling, dreamy book stores in Bucharest that feature English and Romanian books.
+I’ve lost many hours in these book stores, and I regret nothing.
+One is in the Old Town, and the other is a few blocks from Universitate.

 Venture out to Universitate for dinner at Dianei 4.
 Diane 4 is hands down one of the coolest places to grab a meal in Bucharest.
 The restaurant is in a historic house that was once used as the head of the Foreign Intelligence Service.
 With quirky charm and delicious food, this hidden spot just outside of the Old Town will keep you coming back again and again.